bbeizer/rd-ai-service/README.md

 # rd-ai-service
-This is a python service that interprets json sent from RD Frontend, runs an algorithm to make a move, and sends it back to RD Frontend
+This is a python service that interprets json sent from RD Frontend, runs a minimax algorithm on the gameBoard and sends json back to the frontend

+# Bugs and Improvements
+need to make sure AI abides by rules of the game and thouroughly test the AI improve evaluation function add alpha-beta pruning or caching add should_pass flag into is_passable_path()